 Most paper crafters, stampers, card makers, and scrapbooking enthusiasts are passionate about dies and die cut machines.
 Die cutting is a great crafting option that makes the crafting process more convenient, easy, and fun.
 It allows crafters to experiment more with paper, provides them with more time to try out new crafting techniques, and offers tons of possibilities for card making, scrapbooking, journaling, and other paper crafting projects.

 Die cutting is a process by which thin materials are cut to shape with the implementation of a die.
 Interestingly enough, die cutting is not limited to paper crafting.
-In fact, die cutting is used widely in the manufacturing world to cut elements such as sheet metal, rubber, plastic, cloth, and many other substances for mass production.
+In fact, it is used widely in the manufacturing world to cut elements such as sheet metal, rubber, plastic, cloth, and many other substances for mass production.
 This process is even used to cut the template shape for cardboard boxes as well as around the paper shipping label so that items can be shipped all around the world.
-It is clear that many of the items we take for granted in our everyday lives include some kind of die cutting in their production.
+It is clear that many of the items we take for granted in our everyday lives include some kind of dies in their production.

 Within the crafting world, dies are a popular tool often used to cut paper and cardstock or decorative elements like felt or cork sheets.
 The process of die cutting is used for card making, scrapbooking, journaling, and other paper crafting projects.